matomo-org/developer-documentation/docs/3.x/generated/Hooks.md

 - string `$piwikHost` The domain and URL path to the Matomo installation, eg, `'examplepiwik.com/path/to/piwik'`.

 - array `&$urlParams` The query parameters used in the <img> element's src URL.
 See Matomo's image tracking docs for more info.

+### SitesManager.shouldPerformEmptySiteCheck

+*Defined in [Piwik/Plugins/SitesManager/SitesManager](https://github.com/matomo-org/matomo/blob/3.x-dev/plugins/SitesManager/SitesManager.php) in line [82](https://github.com/matomo-org/matomo/blob/3.x-dev/plugins/SitesManager/SitesManager.php#L82)*

+Posted before checking to display the "No data has been recorded yet" message.
+If your Measurable should never have visits, you can use this event to make sure that message is never displayed.

+Callback Signature:
+<pre><code>function(&amp;$shouldPerformEmptySiteCheck, $siteId)</code></pre>

+- bool `&$shouldPerformEmptySiteCheck` Set this value to true to perform the check, false if otherwise.

+- int `$siteId` The ID of the site we would perform a check for.

 ## System